matter-labs/zksync-web-era-docs/docs/api/python/getting-started.md

 :::
 ## Adding dependencies

-To install zksync 2.0, run the command below in your terminal.
+To install zkSync Era, run the command below in your terminal.

 ```console
 pip install zksync2